top of page

 Different shapes and contrasting types of texture

 In most cases, throw pillows are either a different material, a different colour, or a different pattern than the sofa itself.
 In fact, many sofas have pillows of varying shapes as well.
 This helps create balance and visual interest.
-When using texture in interior design, try to utilise contrasting fabrics.
-Obviously this doesn't just go for the sofa.
-Think about curtains, rugs, blankets, and lampshades for example.

 Layering

 As much as people often immediately think of fabrics when it comes to texture, it isn’t just about textiles.
 Texture can come from all sorts of different materials and finishes.
-Think for example about the difference between a marble top coffee table and a rustic oak coffee table.
+Think, for example, about the difference between a marble top coffee table and a rustic oak coffee table.
 While one is cold and smooth, the other is warm and rough.

 Texture can be even more subtle.
-A glossy finish paint will have a different texture than a matte finish, and wood furniture painted a solid color has a different texture than wood furniture that’s stained.
+A glossy finish paint will have a different texture than a matte finish, and wood furniture painted a solid colour has a different texture than wood furniture that’s stained.

 Layering of different types of wood textures